harrisonlab/nano_diagnositcs/Scab/Scab_assembly.md

+This pipeline was performed on the old NPC GridEngine system.
+The files are still available (28/02/2020) within the projects/oldhome/ folder of the new SLURM system which contains a copy of the old home directory.

 # Scab_assembly
 Documentation of analyses and commands used as part of the PhD project investigating next generation diagnostics Note - all this work was performed in the directory: